The Question Of Length

 The best advice I have about writing…is to keep writing…daily.
 The more you do it, the better you become.
 However, be mindful of the need to improve your craft as well, either by looking into a writing class or finding a good website that would help you with this.

-I’ve been at this for roughly a year and a half, and I’ve learned a ton of information and greatly improved my writing skills.
+I’ve been at this for roughly a year and a half, and I’ve learned a ton of information and significantly improved my writing skills.
 If you wish to learn proper SEO techniques, as I did, I highly suggest you join Wealthy Affiliate.
 You can read my full review here, Wealthy Affiliate Review.
 It’s what I use for learning about building websites and proper SEO techniques.

 If You Have The Will…